Mahinde Alexander ABEYNAIKE

 Managing Director KNUD E. HANSEN

 Finn Wollesen has salt water in his veins.
-He started sailing on J. Lauritzen Reefer vessels and on their famous NELLA DAN, sailing expedition voyages in Antarctica.
+He started sailing on J. Lauritzen Reefer vessels and on the Nella Dan, sailing expedition voyages in Antarctica.
 Finn then trained as a mechanical engineer in Denmark, which led to a design position with the HVAC equipment supplier Novenco, working on projects for the international maritime market.

 Finn has been stationed in numerous countries, including Spain, Singapore and Italy.
-After the Italian posting, Finn and a colleague started their own marine design and consultancy, Marine Technologies.
-In 2003, this was merged with one of the Danish marine industry’s most renowned and respected companies, 1937-founded KNUD E. HANSEN.
+After the Italian posting, Finn and a colleague started their own marine design and consultancy; Marine Technologies.
+Which, in 2003, was merged into one of the Danish marine industry's most renowned and respected companies KNUD E. HANSEN, founded in 1937.

-Finn became Managing Director of the merged group and since then the well-travelled, “old sailor” has thrived in the company's very international atmosphere.
+Finn became CEO of the merged group and the old sailor and travelled CEO thrives in a very international atmosphere.